-- Once dissolved, withdraw the appropriate amount of the reconstituted solution according to calculated dose based upon the patient's Body Surface Area. - Confirm the dose and concentration in the syringe prior to use. (check that the syringe is marked as subcutaneous administration). - Inject the solution subcutaneously, under a 45-90° angle. - The reconstituted solution is administered subcutaneously through the thighs (right or left) or abdomen (right or left). - Injection sites should be rotated for successive injections. - If local injection site reactions occur following Bortezomib injection subcutaneously, either a less concentrated Bortezomib solution (1 mg/ml instead of 2.5 mg/ml) may be administered subcutaneously or a switch to intravenous injection is recommended.
+- Once dissolved, withdraw the appropriate amount of the reconstituted solution according to calculated dose based upon the patient's Body Surface Area. - Confirm the dose and concentration in the syringe prior to use.
+(Check that the syringe is marked as subcutaneous administration.) - Inject the solution subcutaneously, under a 45-90° angle. - The reconstituted solution is administered subcutaneously through the thighs (right or left) or abdomen (right or left). - Injection sites should be rotated for successive injections. - If local injection site reactions occur following Bortezomib Hospira injection subcutaneously, either a less concentrated Bortezomib Hospira solution (1 mg/ml instead of 2.5 mg/ml) may be administered subcutaneously or a switch to intravenous injection is recommended.

-Bortezomib 3.5 mg powder for solution for injection IS FOR SUBCUTANEOUS OR INTRAVENOUS USE.
+Bortezomib Hospira IS FOR SUBCUTANEOUS OR INTRAVENOUS USE ONLY.
 Do not give by other routes.
 Intrathecal administration has resulted in death.